Tomer-Rubinstein/Zombies-MD5-Cracker/README.md

 optional arguments:
-  -h, --help           show this help message and exit --port PORT          Port to bind the server to --connlim CONNLIM    Limit the no. of zombies in the botnet.
-  --hash HASH          Target MD5 Hash to decrypt.
-  --wordlist WORDLIST  Path to a wordlist file with words seperated by newlines.
+  -h, --help           show this help message and exit --port PORT          port to bind the server to --connlim CONNLIM    limit the no. of zombies in the botnet --hash HASH          target MD5 Hash to decrypt --wordlist WORDLIST  path to a wordlist file with words seperated by newlines
 ```